prasad1624/soc-phishing-investigation-lab/README.md

-# SOC Phishing Incident Investigation and Credential Harvesting Analysis
+# End-to-End Phishing Incident Investigation: Credential Harvesting Attack Analysis

 A complete security operations center (SOC) phishing incident investigation project demonstrating real-world analysis from alert detection to incident closure.
 This project simulates a credential harvesting attack and documents the full investigation lifecycle using industry-standard tools and methodologies.